The CADE ATP System Competition

 or their solutions are not allowed.

-If machine learning procedures are used, the learning must ensure that
+If machine learning procedures are used to tune a system, the learning

-sufficient generalization is obtained so that no there is no
+must ensure that sufficient generalization is obtained so that no there

 The system description must fully explain any such tuning or